I’ve enjoyed the opportunity to talk with a number of fascinating people about my writing.

 Jodie Books — Interview with Devra Lehmann

-I have come to my writing by way of my teaching.
-I became classroom teacher in 1986, the year I graduated college, and I have been teaching ever since—through marrying my husband, raising our four children, and completing my master’s and doctoral degrees.
+I came to my writing by way of teaching.
+I became classroom teacher in 1986, the year I graduated college, and although I have dramatically reduced my teaching load in recent years, I have worked in the classroom ever since—through marrying my husband, raising our four children, and completing my graduate degrees.
 I have taught tiny kids in preschool, senior citizens in continuing education, and just about every age group in between, although I like high school teaching best; my subject has been mostly English, but mainly what I hope I teach is a lifelong passion for learning.
 In my writing I’m trying to do outside my classroom what I’ve always tried to do inside my classroom.

-I was born in New York City; grew up partly there and partly in Dallas, Texas; and now live in Ra’anana, Israel, a town just north of Tel Aviv, where I run an after-school language arts program for approximately 100 native English speakers in first through twelfth grades.
+I was born in New York City; grew up partly there and partly in Dallas, Texas; and now live in Ra’anana, Israel, a town just north of Tel Aviv, where for two decades I ran an after-school language arts program for native English speakers in first through twelfth grades.
 I have fond memories of my own education.
 I especially loved my undergraduate years at Yale, where I majored in French.
 Eventually I also earned a master’s in English from Georgetown and a doctorate in education from Teachers College, Columbia University.
 Along the way I completed graduate-level but non-degree work in Jewish studies.

-My teaching takes up a lot of time, especially on certain days of the week, but I make an effort to work on my writing every single day.
-I’m now working on a biography of Socrates, and I’m considering Saint Augustine next.
-Contrary to what my writing projects might suggest, I do not have an extensive formal background in either philosophy or history.
+I still teach a few private students, and I do editing and translating, mostly for doctoral students who keep me on my toes with their wide range of interests.
+I make an effort to write every single day.
+I’m now working on a biography of Augustine of Hippo, and coming next is a biography of Hannah Arendt; both will be part of Triangle Square’s Philosophy for Young People series.
+Despite what my writing projects might suggest, I do not have an extensive formal background in either philosophy or history, though I certainly took courses in both areas while I was in college.
 Thank goodness for books and learned friends!
 I like to think that my belated explorations help me write more effectively for my young readers: I haven’t forgotten what it’s like to be a newcomer to difficult material.